samkiyya/Samuel-A.-portifolio/README.md

 ## 📄 Documentation

-For more detailed documentation and design decisions, please refer to the respective directories for backend and frontend documentation.
+For more detailed documentation and design decisions, please refer to the respective directories for server and client documentation.

 ## 🧑‍💻 Contributing